ProjectInitiative/apmc/README.md

 To run this server, and manage the server files and properties, please specify a directory on the host to house the Minecraft server files.
 The following docker command will create a container that will automatically run/build the server when it is started.

-> NOTE: On the first run, the server will not fully initialize until the user agrees to the end user licence agreement.
+> NOTE: If the `EULA` flag is not added, then on the first run, the server will not fully initialize until the user agrees to the end user licence agreement.
 After running the commands below, the user needs to edit the `eula.txt` file found in the root server directory on the host machine.
 The value `eula=false` needs to be changed to `eula=true`.
-There is no need to restart the server, just save changes.
+There is no need to restart the server, just save changes and the server will auto-restart.

 ### Commands for Bash: